 Those laws, primarily the federal Fair Labor Standards Act, further require employers to keep careful records of all the time that each employee works.
 When an employer complies with the law, no worker should ever end up working unpaid hours.

 Now, mistakes do happen.
-If your employer shorts you one time, the best solution is usually just to talk with your manager or Human Resources about resolving the problem and receiving your full pay.
+If your employer shorted your paycheck one time, the best solution is usually just to talk with your manager or Human Resources about resolving the paycheck short problem and receiving your full pay.

 As unpaid wage attorneys in Columbus, Ohio, though, we know that too many employers intentionally withhold fair wages and refuse to pay earned overtime.
-When that happens, the most effective response is to work with an employment lawyer to hold the employer accountable and ensure it complies with the law.
+When employer shorts your paycheck, the most effective response is to work with an employment lawyer to hold the employer accountable and ensure it complies with the law.

 Proving that your employer owes you back pay or unpaid overtime requires presenting evidence that you worked all the hours you claim you did.
 One of the best forms of evidence is a notebook or computer spreadsheet in which you log all your time spent working.
 Additionally, an Ohio unpaid overtime attorney can requests your payroll records pursuant to the Ohio Constitution.
 You may be able to use those to prove all hours worked.